AuDigitalHealth/lingo/docs/CONFIGURATION.md

 #### Additional Options

-Potentional options you might be interested in supplying
+Potential options you might be interested in supplying

     // These may speed up the performance of some of the create product api calls to snowstorm,
     // but if not supplied will not break the application.